yunusemrejr/anomaly_detection_c_and_cpp/README.md

 ## ✨ Key Features

 - **🧠 Statistical Detection**: Simple and effective detection using mean and standard deviation.
+Note: These simpler methods may not be useful for your use-case.
 - **📊 Normal Distribution Assumption**: Detects anomalies assuming the data follows a normal distribution.
-- **⚙️ Configurable Threshold**: Allows users to adjust the number of standard deviations used to flag anomalies (default is 2).
 - **💾 Memory-efficient**: The algorithm processes the dataset in two passes to calculate accurate statistics while minimizing memory use.
+Note: to be more precise: O(n) time and space complexity...
 - **💡 Modular**: The software is split into modular components for preprocessing, detecting, and printing anomalies.

 ## 🛠️ How It Works